jma8774/Wordle-TypeScript/README.md

 Made use of custom hooks in React to seperate logic which made the code easier to manage and did unit testing using Jest.

+Incoporated CI/CD pipeline of automatic tests and deploying on pull-request/push to main by using GitHub Actions.

 Currently hosted via [GitHub Pages](https://www.jiamingma.me/Wordle-Typescript/).

 # Usage